DhirenSc/weather-api/README.md

 # Weather Report API [Case Study]

-- This repository contains work done for developing Weather Cast REST API
+- This repository contains work done for developing Weather Cast REST API.
-- This API returns specific weather data based on a users current location
+- This API returns specific weather data based on a users current location.
+- Response contains 3 key fields - City, State and Day.
+- Day is divided into 4 parts - 0, 1, 2 and 3.
+- 0 represents the current day.
+1, 2 and 3 represent consecutive days.
+- For each day, weather description, high-temperature, low-temperature and humidity is displayed.

 ## Instructions to run locally:

-1. Clone the repository to a folder in your system
+1. Clone the repository to a folder in your system.
-2. Make sure you have python 3 and ```pip``` installed in your machine
+2. Make sure you have python 3 and ```pip``` installed in your machine.
 3. Enter the cloned repository and run these commands:

 ```python